RedshiftRobotics3676/2026-Redshift-Base/README.md

 ```

 Otherwise, if there are merge conflicts, `git status` to identify all conflicting files, resolve the conflicts, stage the changes, and commit them again.
 Find more details on merging [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/addressing-merge-conflicts/resolving-a-merge-conflict-using-the-command-line).

+## Troubleshooting

+### Gradle Build Issues
+9 times out of 10, any nasty Gradle build errors will happen if have the wrong version of Java installed, or you added new packages incorrectly.
+The easiest way to check if you have the wrong Java version installed is to run `java -version` in the terminal you are using.
+If it displays anything other than version 17, refer back to the [Java Installation](#java-installation) section.
+Otherwise, look at previous commits of the `build.gradle` file to confirm no breaking changes have been made.
+If none of these things solve the problem, run the gradle command with the `-s` option to see a more detailed overview of the errors.